IgorDouven/COVID.jl/README.md

 **NB** (if you are new to Julia): The types of the various parameters have to be respected.
 So if, for instance, you want to set the average household size to 6 (but leave the other parameters at their default value), enter this as `ParameterSetting(hhs = 6.)`.

+Here, `N`, `λ`, and `hhs` are used to set up an Erd\H{o}s--R\'enyi graph.
+One can easily change this by going into the source code, in particular the file `COVID_FNCS.jl`, and change the function `create_model`.
+The package `LightGraphs.jl` offers several alternatives to an Erd\H{o}s--R\'enyi graph, which can be plugged into the said function.

-Then to let a model update for, say, 100 days, assuming that the probability that agents will stay home on any given day rather than visit one of their contacts equals .4, use
+To let a model update for, say, 100 days, assuming that the probability that agents will stay home on any given day rather than visit one of their contacts equals .4, use
 ```julia
 res = run_model(params, .4, 100)
 ```